yellow soft shell crab curry from Northeast restaurant in Bangkok

 soft shell crab yellow curry from Northeast restaurant in Bangkok

 Look, I know the above image doesn’t look the most appetizing.
-It’s somewhat of an amorphous, yellow blow with no discerning features.
+It’s somewhat of an amorphous, yellow blob with no discerning features.
 Some say I’m an amorphous blob with no discerning features.
 This stir-fried soft-shell crab yellow curry is next-level.

 There is a delicate sweetness to soft-shell crab which I think attracts a lot of us to it.
 This serves as the perfect base to be coated in a mildly spicy, creamy, rich curry (with slightly earthy tones from what I am guessing is turmeric).
 This yellow curry was both smooth in consistency, thanks to the supporting coconut milk, and textured at the same time, thanks to the cast of vegetable characters and mammoth chunks of soft-shell crab.